ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/cmsis_rtx/threads.md

 ```
 ## Create threads

-We can now implement the functionality of the threads themselves.
-Let's start with a simple example... each thread will say hello, and then pause for a period, forever.
+You can now implement the functionality of the threads themselves.
+Start with a simple example... each thread will say hello, and then pause for a period, forever.

 Right click on the `Source` folder under the `FVP` target, and `Add a new item`.
 Select `C file (.c)`, and create the `threads.c` file with contents below:
 ```C